ArweaveTeam/docs.arweave.org-info/development/protocol/denomination.md

 rejected.
 This prevents ambiguity about which denomination a transaction intends.

-- Once `redenomination_height` is set in block headers, transactions with `denomination = 0` are rejected until the redenomination height is reached.
+- While the current block height is at or below `redenomination_height`, transactions with `denomination = 0` are rejected.
+The rejection is lifted in the block immediately after `redenomination_height`.
 - Transactions with explicit denomination (`1 <= denomination <= current block
-  denomination`) remain valid throughout.
+  denomination`) pass the denomination check throughout.

 Services that always set explicit denomination experience no disruption.

 ## Monitoring

-Monitor the `redenomination_height` field in block headers via `GET /block/current`:
+Monitor the `redenomination_height` field in block headers via `GET /block/current`, comparing it to the current block's `height`:

-- `redenomination_height = 0` — no redenomination scheduled.
+- `redenomination_height = 0` — no redenomination has ever been scheduled.
-- `redenomination_height > 0` — redenomination scheduled at that height;
+- `redenomination_height > height` — a redenomination is scheduled at that
-  ~100 blocks to prepare.
+  height; ~100 blocks to prepare.
+- `redenomination_height > 0` and `redenomination_height <= height` — the
+  redenomination at that height has already taken effect.
+In theory, multiple redenominations may occur over very long time horizons; each adds 1 to denomination and multiplies amounts by 1,000.